 The following financial information reflects all normal and recurring adjustments that are, in the opinion of management, necessary for a fair statement of the results of the interim periods.
+As discussed in "Discontinued Operations" in Note 9 of these notes to consolidated financial statements, the Company began reporting the PSS business as discontinued operations effective in the first quarter of fiscal 2018.
+Accordingly, the financial results for the PSS business have been reported in discontinued operations for all periods presented.

-Summarized quarterly data for the years ended December 27, 2020 and December 29, 2019, is as follows (in millions, except per share data):
+Summarized quarterly data for the years ended December 29, 2019 and December 30, 2018, is as follows (in millions, except per share data):